rjframe/json-rpc/README.md

     assert(client.one(3) == false);
     assert(client.three() == 100);

-    // `call` returns the RPCResponse from the server. auto resp = client.call("one", 3);
+    // `call` returns the Response from the server. auto resp = client.call("one", 3);
     assert(resp.result == JSONValue(false));